M10 Bolt Size and Thread Specifications

 What drill size should be used for tapping M10 threads?

 For M10 x 1.5 coarse thread, use an 8.5 mm tap drill.
+Use our Tap Drill Calculator for other pitches.

 What imperial bolt is closest to M10?